votlon/Seo-Panel-PHP-8-4-6/README.md

 ## Requirements

-   1. PHP, MYSQL, Web Server(e.g APACHE)
+   1. PHP 8.0 or later, MYSQL, Web Server(e.g APACHE)

    2. CURL enabled with PHP, Refer following link to install curl with php if it is not installed.